widelang/draft/README.md

 Yes, at the end - in Assembly that's true.

-But wide is not Assembly!
+But wide is not Assembly, right?

+Wide is a high-level programming language that has Mutables that behave like variables and you can change them, so they are like variables.

+So you can't say that Entities are themselves variables.

 ### Immutable Entities

-As talked previously, Wide has **Entities** that work like variables or contants in other programming languages.

-By default Entities are immutable:
+By default Entities are immutable unless you sign it with `$` State Intent.

 ```lua
 name:= "John"